Matt-Munro/uod-task/README.md

   - This could be addressed by dynamically adjusting the 'slidesToShow' and 'movementWidth' values based on the current page width.
 - The carousel on the actual page can be dragged.
 Currently, this implementation only works with the buttons.
   - A possible solution involves using a 'click' event on the 'carousel-image-container', then setting the X position of the images using the current mouse/pointer position.
+- It would be beneficial to add additional automated test cases including: movement and function of the carousel, responsiveness at various resolutions, speed of page-load on slower connection.
+- It would be beneficial to perform user testing, such as screen-reader testing, various devices types, and user-experience.
+- It would be beneficial to add tests for the JavaScript code.